JamesTheGiblet/the_giblet/roadmap.md

     **Tasks:**
         * [ ] **Task 25.1: Implement "Random Genesis" Mode:** Add a "🎲 Surprise Me" button to the Genesis UI that uses the `IdeaSynthesizer` to generate a random, weird project concept and feeds it into the Genesis pipeline.
         * [ ] **Task 25.2: Implement `vibe_engine.py` (Post-Genesis):** Create the initial version of this engine.
 After a project is scaffolded, it will proactively suggest the first logical `giblet` command (e.g., "Project created.
 Would you like to focus on the first task in the roadmap?").
+* [ ] **Task 25.3: Reflect and Evaluate Phase Outcomes**
+    * Review the overall Genesis Mode experience and its integration with the core workflow.

 ---
 ## Phase 26: 🧪 The Experimental Playground